raul23/Darth-Vader-RPi/docs/main_config.rst

 ``simulation``
 ^^^^^^^^^^^^^^
-The setting `simulation`_ in the configuration file is a flag (set to False by default) that allows you to run the script ``start_dv`` on your computer, instead of a Raspberry Pi (RPi).
+The setting `simulation`_ in the configuration file is a flag (set to false by default) that allows you to run the script ``start_dv`` on your computer, instead of a Raspberry Pi (RPi).